I bet you’re wondering:

 Basically, SEOs have abused infographics so much that many writers refuse to even look at them.

-Journalists will often also include their beat on their Twitter bios.
+Journalists will often include their beat on Twitter bios.
 Here’s Kurt Wagner’s Twitter from the above example:

 In most cases, the answer would be no. Real life relationships work on a give-and-take.
 Not take-take.